Caplan & Earnest is synonymous with education legal services.

 Keeping School Officials Current

-Our attorneys provide in-service trainings for board members, administrators and staff.
+Our attorneys are available for, and frequently provide, in-service trainings for board members, administrators and staff.
 Recent trainings have addressed:

-- The nuts and bolts of school board authority and responsibility
+- The fundamentals and nuances of school board authority and responsibility

 - Compliance with open meeting/open records laws

 - Investigating allegations of employee misconduct